The Annual Summer School on National Minorities in Border Regions

 Cancellation policy

-The 13th Annual Summer School ‘National Minorities and Border Regions’ is co-organised together with Coppieters Foundation and in cooperation with the Institute of Social Sciences in Belgrade, Serbia.
+The 15th Annual Summer School ‘National Minorities and Border Regions’ is co-organised together with Coppieters Foundation and in cooperation with the School of Governance, Law and Society of Tallinn University.

 *** This Summer School is a joint initiative of ECMI and Coppieters Foundation.
 This event is financially supported by the European Parliament.
 The European Parliament is not liable for the content of the conference or the opinions of the speakers.